Using passkey autofill to support passkeys alongside passwords

 Section titled “Downsides and workarounds”Browser support for autofill is somewhat flaky.
 Additionally you need to ensure a couple of things happen before the user interacts with the login form:

-- The device has had time to check for registered passkeys
+- The device has time to check for registered passkeys

-You can work around these issues by waiting for the JS to load before enabling the login form.
-Alternatively you can display the form but wait for the code to load then programmatically add the webauthn token to the relevant field’s autocomplete attribute.
+You can work around these issues by waiting for the JavaScript to load before enabling the login form.
+Alternatively you can display the form but wait for the JavaScript to load then programmatically add the webauthn token to the relevant field’s autocomplete attribute.

 Missing server-side passkey